mafaldaramoa/mafaldaramoa.github.io/_pages/about.md

 </p>

 <p align="justify">
-  I finished an integrated MSc in Physics Engineering in 2021.
+  I finished an Integrated Master’s degree in Physics Engineering in 2021.
 Throughout the course I garnered solid skills in physics, informatics, maths and electronics.
 In the Master's degree I specialized in quantum information and quantum computing.
 For more details I refer to <a href="https://mafaldara.github.io/cv/">my CV</a>.
 </p>

 <p align="justify">